Absa Bank Mozambique: Name change

 In 2016, Barclays Bank Plc, which owned 62.3 percent of Barclays Africa Group (BAG), the then parent company of Barclays Bank of Mozambique, decided to divest its majority shareholding in BAG, worth £3.5 billion at that time.
 In 2017 Barclays reduced its shareholding in BAG to 14.9 percent.

 Following those events, BAG re-branded to Absa Group Limited in 2018.
 Under the terms of that re-brand, Absa has until June 2020 to change the names of its subsidiaries in 12 African countries.

 Beginning in October 2019, Barclays Bank Mozambique began re-branding to Absa Bank Mozambique.
 The re-brand concluded on 11 November 2019, when both the bank's legal and business names became Absa Bank Mozambique.

 Governance

 The bank is governed by a board of directors.
 The chair of the board is one of the non-executive directors.
-The current chairperson is Luisa Diogo, a former Prime Minister of Mozambique.
-The managing director of the bank is Rui Barros.
+The current chairperson is Victor Gomes.
+The managing director of the bank is Pedro Carvalho.